 New tick-borne virus worse than Lyme may be spreading

-New tick-borne virus worse than Lyme may be spreading - KSWO, Lawton, OK- Wichita Falls, TX: News, Weather, Sports.
-ABC, 24/7, Telemundo - The CDC mapped the number of reported Powassan virus infections over a 10-year period this century.
+The CDC mapped the number of reported Powassan virus infections over a 10-year period this century.
+There have been more cases since 2015.

 Comments